 - 2/3 teaspoon active dry yeast

 - 1 1/3 cup, plus 1 tablespoon flour (bread or all-purpose)

-- Place the water and yeast in a bowl, then add the four and salt.
+- Place the water and yeast in a bowl, then add the flour and salt.
 Mix until it forms a shaggy dough.

 - Transfer to a bowl and cover with plastic wrap.
 Allow to rise for 30 minutes at room temperature.

-- Place the covered dough in the refrigerator for at least 8 hour, preferrably 24.
+- Place the covered dough in the refrigerator for at least 8 hours, preferably 24.

 - Can be used cold.

 I received this book for free via Blogging for Books to review.
 All thoughts and opinions are always 100% my own!